 - Possess strong English communication skills.

-Notice about Peer Helper recruitment is sent out to students via the campus newsletters (International Point of VIU, Compass), and is promoted through VIU Cultural Connections Facebook Page.
+Notices for the application period are delivered to students each January via campus newsletters (International Point of VIU and Compass).
+It is also promoted through VIU Cultural Connections Facebook Page.

 For more information, please contact Simon Schachner by email at firstname.lastname@example.org, phone (250) 740-6315 extension 2092 or Facebook at "Viu Simon"